-Mario Centeno: Eurogroup picks Southern head
+Centeno: Eurogroup picks Southern head

 Centeno comes at a time when the European economy is recording the strongest growth in ten years and when EU leaders have decided to push forward a strengthening of the eurozone.

-"We have a very unique time window [of opportunity] to further prepare our economy and societies better," Centeno said
+"We have a very unique time window [of opportunity] to further prepare our economy and societies better," Centeno said.

 "We have been discussing for quite some times ways to complete the eurozone.
 We've made big steps in recent years but we do understand that there is more to do," he said.